 - sharing stack space means that two task instances can use the same stack memory area in different time instants - in normal preemptive fixed priority schedulers, tasks cannot share stack space - because of blocking primitives - recalling the PI example showed before, T1 and T3 cannot share the same stack space at the same time yes!

-- stack can be shared also when mutual exclusion between shared resources have to be guaranteed - the idea is that a task can start only when all the resources it needs are free - this idea leads to two protocols - Immediate Priority Ceiling (Fixed Priority-based) - Stack Resource Policy (EDF-based)
+IPCP /SRP stack can be shared also when mutual exclusion between solution (Immediate Priority Ceiling, Stack Resource Policy) shared resources have to be guaranteed a task is allowed to execute when there are enough free the idea is that a task can start only when all the resources resources it needs are free T1 and T3 are NOT Interleaved! this idea leads to two protocols normal execution Immediate Priority Ceiling (Fixed Priority-based) Delayed execution critical section Stack Resource Policy (EDF-based) w s T1 ⇒\ Τ2 W T3 kernel-supported stack sharing is there a limit?